Viscount of Stormont

 He was succeeded in the lordship of Scone and the viscountcy of Stormont according to the special remainder by David Murray, 2nd Lord Balvaird, who became the fourth Viscount Stormont (see the Lord Balvaird for earlier history of this title).
 He was the son of the aforementioned Andrew Murray, 1st Lord Balvaird.
 On his death the titles passed to his son, the fifth Viscount.
 His second son, James Murray was Member of Parliament for Dumfriesshire from 1711 to 1713, and later supported the Jacobite rising of 1715.
 In 1721 he was created Earl of Dunbar, Viscount of Drumcairn and Lord Halldykes in the Jacobite peerage.
 His third son was the prominent lawyer and judge William Murray, 1st Earl of Mansfield and Mansfield.
 In 1793 Lord Stormont's grandson, the seventh Viscount, succeeded his uncle as second Earl of Mansfield according to a special remainder in the letters patent.
-For further history of the titles, see the Earl of Mansfield and Mansfield.
+For further history of the titles, see the Earl of Mansfield.